B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 The charge of the Wilson line under $\Gamma\subset H\subset G$ only plays a role in determining which massive vacuum appears.
 We defer to later work a careful analysis of the contribution from massive vacua.

 If the locus~$P$ with unbroken gauge symmetry has non-zero dimension, the analogue of these massive vacua is a collection of mixed branches on which~$\sigma\in\lie{h}$ and the chiral multiplets $(X_i)_{i\in I}$ both get a vev.
 A natural conjecture is that the band restriction rule still applies: a Wilson line in the small band is transported to a brane supported purely on the Higgs branch, while a Wilson line in the big band maps to a combination of a Higgs branch brane and a brane supported on a specific mixed branch.
+The fact that the discrete part of the unbroken subgroup~$H_p$ can depend on $p\in P$ manifests itself in the possible presence of orbifold singularities in the locus~$P$ and in the mixed branch to which the Wilson line maps.

 We caution that the approximations we made are only valid for crossing a single wall in an asymptotic regime.
 If we wish to cross multiple walls, each wall crossing will be in a different asymptotic regime and thus involve a different $U(1)$ subgroup and hence lead to a different band restriction rule.
-Crossing several walls in a row gives successive band restriction rules.
+Crossing several walls in a row gives successive band restriction rules and one should consider the intersection of these various bands.